chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 chainctl auth login --identity-provider=$IDP_ID
 ```

+You can retrieve all your identity provider's unique IDs by running `chainctl iam identity-providers list`.

 Remembering identity provider IDs like this can be difficult.
 As an alternative, you can set the identity provider by editing the `chainctl` configuration file.
-You can do so with the following command:
+You can do so with the following command.

 ```sh
 chainctl config edit